Siedlce: Culture

 The city is a cultural hub for the entire province, with festivals, exhibitions, and concerts of country-wide significance.
 The town has three museums and three public libraries.
 The principal animators of culture operating in the city are the Culture and Art Center (CKiS) and the Municipal Cultural Centre (MOK).
 There are two movie theatres; the art-house cinema run by the CKiS, and the multiscreen cinema Novekino network.
 A number of artistic groups operate in the city, including the dance companies LUZ and Caro Dance, the Choir of the City of Siedlce, and the ES Theatre.
 The city also has an art gallery located at the University.
 A painting by El Greco, "The Ecstasy of St. Francis", is preserved there.
 It is the only El Greco painting in Poland.

 Among the media outlets which operate in this area are the local television (TV Siedlce) and the Catholic radio station Radio Podlasie.
 Siedlce is the location of the regional headquarters of the TVP Warsaw/TVP Info, RDC (Radio For You) and Radio Eska.

+Siedlce serves as the location of The Office PL, the Polish adaptation of The Office.